Soft Theorems in Chern-Simons Matter Theories: Chern-Simons Vertices in D=4+1

 \section{Chern-Simons Vertices in D=4+1}

 Now that we have the subleading soft theorems we can move to the Chern-Simons correction.
-For this we need to derive the tree level Chern-Simons vertices.
-Let us look at the case of abelian gauge field first and then the non-abelian.
+For this we need to derive the tree-level Chern-Simons vertices.
+Let us look at the case of Abelian gauge field first and then the non-Abelian.

-\subsection{Abelian Case - Chern-Simons QED}
+\subsection{Abelian Case: Chern-Simons QED}

-Consider again the abelian gauge field $A_{\mu}$.
-The Chern-Simons term int this case is given by,
+Consider the Abelian gauge field $A_{\mu}$.
+The Chern-Simons term in this case is given by,

-where $\mathcal{L}_{matter}$ is the part of the Lagrangian that contains the matter field.
-From the last term, we can calculate the Chern-Simons 3-point vertex.
-The vertex factor in the Feynman rules is again found by symmetrising the Chern-Simons term in external momenta and factoring out the external polarisation factors $\varepsilon_{\mu}\left(k\right)$.
+We can calculate the Chern-Simons 3-point vertex.
+The vertex factor in the Feynman rules is again found by symmetrizing the Chern-Simons term in external momenta and factoring out the external polarization factors $\varepsilon_{\mu}\left(k\right)$.

 Therefore, the vertex factor is-

 The rest of the Feynman rules are same as those of usual QED.